cognisant/Docs.DevelopmentProcess/README.md

 ### Triage

-From time to time, the team will go through all the cards in the **Inbox** list on the **Software Development** Trello board, and determine whether or not the idea adds value.
+From time to time, the team will go through all the cards in the **Inbox** list on the **Software Development** Trello board, to determine whether or not each idea adds value.

-If it does, it gets moved to the **Idea Backlog** list.
+If an idea is valuable, it gets moved to the **Idea Backlog** list.
 Otherwise, a comment is left on the card explaining the decision, and the card is archived.

 The team may need to consult the user to determine whether the idea adds value.
-Any discussion or clarifications should added to the Trello card for future reference.
+Any discussion or clarifications should be added to the Trello card for future reference.

 ### Prioritisation